toad-lib/toad/README.md

 - While _classes_ of status codes are the same (Success 2xx -> 2.xx, Client error 4xx -> 4.xx, Server error 5xx -> 5.xx), the semantics of the individual response codes differ.

 ## How it works (at the moment)
-`kwap` contains the core CoAP runtime that drives client & server behavior.
+`toad` contains the core CoAP runtime that drives client & server behavior.

-It uses `kwap_common::Array` to stay decoupled from specific collection types (this makes `alloc` optional)
+It uses `toad_common::Array` to stay decoupled from specific collection types (this makes `alloc` optional)

 It uses `nb` to represent nonblocking async io (this will make `async` optional)